egtogamat/hotspot-manufacturers/applications/innodev.md

 Innodev is an electronic design and embedded software development company.
 It was founded in 2004, with large experience in M2M/IoT hardware design and software development.
-Our proposal is to build a Helium Full Gateway, specially designed for outdoor usage.
+Our proposal is to build a Helium Light Hotspot, specially designed for outdoor usage.